Asterisk-Stuff (PBX)

 The latest firmware 1.0.1.39 (which has been revoked by Grandstream)

-tends to crash several times a day at our reception
+tended to crash several times a day at our reception

 (they obviously did not expect that anyone would program